 A premier workforce management system will:

-- Enhance recruiting, hiring, and onboarding processes to build positive employee experienc from their first interaction
+- Enhance recruiting, hiring, and onboarding processes to build a positive employee experiences from their first interaction.

 - Provide user-friendly navigation that lets users quickly perform tasks and view real-time data at-a-glance.